 Is Gutenberg For You?

-Although I listed out the reasons why the Gutenberg editor is not for me, it good be for others.
+Although I listed out the reasons why the Gutenberg editor is not for me, it could be for others.
 The only way you will know for yourself is to try it out on a test site and play with it for a while, preferably a week.
 Again, what doesn’t work for me may work for you.
+I’ve also written an article about Common Gutenberg Questions that may interest you.

 Some people may opt in to use full-on page builders, like Elementor, or any of the other ones out there.
 Of course, once you start using these popular page builders, you are basically locked in forever and must keep using them.
 Of course, this is a whole other topic.